Thera: Aliasing-Free Arbitrary-Scale Super-Resolution with Neural Heat Fields

 There is an ideal bijection between the desired sampling rate $f_s$ and $t$.
 At $t=0$ no filtering takes place, implying a continuous signal ($f_s \to \infty$).
 A low-pass filtered version of the signal is observed for $t > 0$.
 To obtain a desired level of anti-aliasing, we only need to compute the corresponding value of $t$.
-The relationship between the cut-off frequency of the filter and $t$ is controlled by the diffusivity constant $\kappa$, which we can freely set to any positive number.
-For simplicity, and without loss of generality, we set $\kappa$ such that the native resolution of the (observed, discrete) signal $\mathcal{D}$ is $t = 1$.
+The relationship between the cut-off frequency of the filter and $t$ is controlled by a global diffusivity constant $\kappa$, which defines how fast components of different frequencies decay over time in the underlying PDE model.
+We can freely set $\kappa$ to any positive number, but for simplicity, and without loss of generality, we set $\kappa$ in our theoretical derivations such that the native resolution of the (observed, discrete) signal $\mathcal{D}$ corresponds to $t = 1$.
 Assuming equal sampling rate $f_s$ along both coordinate axes, the optimal value of $\kappa$ then evaluates to

 To subsample the signal $\mathcal{D}$ by a factor $S$, the field $\Phi$ should be sampled at